ianw3214/corruption/README.md

 - [ ] Sprite render at offset from position
 - [ ] Camera System Based on where player is looking
 - [ ] More robust animation system
+- [ ] Only allow one movement direction at a time (diagonal movement looks weird)

 ***

 ## ART

+- [x] Player animation outlines
 - [ ] Player concept
 - [ ] Player sprites
 - [ ] World concept